aibolem/vexflow-wiki-vexchords/Build-and-Release-Instructions.md

 ## Upgrade Dependencies

-First install the [npm-check-updates](https://www.npmjs.com/package/npm-check-updates) package, which automates the process of finding and upgrading the versions in `package.json`.
+Install [npm-check-updates](https://www.npmjs.com/package/npm-check-updates), which automates the process of finding and upgrading the versions in `package.json`.

-    npm cache clean
     npm install -g npm-check-updates

-Dry run.
-This checks for new versions, but does not modify any files.
+Dry run: Invoke the command with no arguments to check for new versions.
+This does not modify any files.

     npm-check-updates